-In both key stage 1 and 2 geography lessons begin with a retrieval practice.
+In both key stage 1 and 2 project lessons begin with a warm up session.
 The purpose of this session is to embed knowledge and vocabulary.
 This is an opportunity to develop and embed locational knowledge, geographical skills using maps, atlases and globes.
 Vocabulary related to physical and human features can be developed in these short sharp sessions.